SMJSGaming/AutoDeafen/about.md

 # AutoDeafen

-Automatically hits your deafen keybind (Alt + L by default) when you reach a certain percentage in a level, then undeafens when you win/die.
+Automatically hits a configurable deafen keybind (Right-Shift + F7 by default) when you reach a certain percentage in a level, then undeafens when you win/die.

 Configurable per-level in the escape menu.